Hirvensaloa/rehti-mmorpg/README.md

 ### <a name="server-pre"></a>Prerequisites

 To run the server and database, make sure you have `docker-compose` and `docker` installed.
-Docker-compose installation also instructs or automagically installs Docker, depending what do you choose.
+Docker-compose installation also instructs or automagically installs Docker, depending what you choose.

 - Install docker-compose [here](https://docs.docker.com/compose/install/).